 What do you mean by “conditional admission”?

-Are the criteria for admission under the Early Decision Program different than the criteria under the regular cycle for Fall, 2013?
+Are the criteria for admission under the Early Decision Program different than the criteria under the regular cycle?

 Please consult our website for information on admission criteria and pre-pharmacy requirements.
 The overall admission criteria and requirements do not differ between the Early Decision Program and the regular cycle.
-Admission through the Early Decision Program will be more selective since access to Fall, 2012 grades will not be available.
-As a result, we will use a more selective GPA and PCAT score to make decisions for these offers.
-A “deferral” does not mean an applicant is no longer being considered for Fall, 2013.
+Admission through the Early Decision Program will be more selective since access to Fall grades will not be available.
+As a result, we may use a more selective GPA and PCAT score to make decisions for these offers.
+A “deferral” does not mean an applicant is no longer being considered for Fall.
 It only means that the application will be considered with the regular pool, or that we wish to wait for more information from the Fall/Spring grades (available during the regular cycle) before making a decision.

 How does the Early Decision Program affect the Honors Assurance?